Two- and Three Vector Boson Production in e+ e- Collisions within the BESS Model: Introduction

 \section{Introduction}

 A thorough experimental investigation of the gauge boson self-interactions is of utmost importance for identification of the ``true'' (gauge-) theory of electroweak interactions.
 The most powerful instrument for such an analysis is certainly provided by production processes of (two and three) gauge bosons in electron-positron annihilation at sufficiently high energy.
-For the conclusiveness of such experiments the available energy plays an important role, since most alternatives to the SM of electroweak interactions are characterized by deviations from the Yang Mills type self-couplings.
+For the conclusiveness of such experiments the available energy plays an important role, since most alternatives to SM of electroweak interactions are characterized by deviations from the Yang Mills type self-couplings.
 Hence they lead to deviations from SM predictions which in general increase with increasing energy.
-Therefore, although LEP II is at the horizon and will certainly yield interesting results, the efforts for establishing an $e^+e^-$-collider at energies far beyond the $W^+W^-$ threshold (NLC) [1] go into the right directions.
-It is our conviction, and we will give indications within the present paper, that new physics can be tested with sufficient reliability if the energy of such a machine lies beyond $350 GeV$.
+Therefore, although LEP II is at the horizon and will certainly yield interesting results, the efforts for establishing an $e^+e^-$-collider at energies far beyond the $W^+W^-$ threshold (NLC) \cite{Proc1} go into the right directions.
+It is our conviction, and we will give indications within the present paper, that new physics can be tested with sufficient reliability if the energy of such a machine lies beyond $350 \ {\rm GeV}$.
 There are several possible ways for testing gauge boson self interactions in boson production.
 One possibility starts from the most general interaction Lagrangian (both for three and four boson vertices) being expressed in terms of unspecified coupling constants.
 By investigating sufficiently many physical quantities (cross sections with different polarization configurations, asymmetries, density matrices etc.) it should be possible in principle to determine those coupling strengths numerically.
-Due to the complexity of the general Lagrangians, however, and because of possible conspiracies between different terms, such a model-independent analysis will hardly be feasible in practice [2].
-Consequently, a realistic analysis has to be footed on specific models, i.e. attainable experimental results are to be interpreted within given models.
-In this way it should be possible to discriminate between various theoretical possibilities for the vector boson self-interactions and, in particular, decide how well the SM of electroweak interaction is verified by experimental data.
-Within the present and a forthcoming paper we are applying the latter procedure for investigating vector boson self couplings within the so-called BESS model [3,4].
-This is considered to be one of the most attractive alternatives to the SM, since it does not represent a trivial extension of the latter one (by simply adding further gauge groups together with the appropriate Higgs fields), but is footed on a different mechanism for gauge boson mass generation which completely avoids physical scalar (Higgs) particles.
-In a more general sense it represents the most economical way of parametrizing the effects of a strongly interacting sector of (longitudinally polarized) gauge bosons.
-Since any Higgs-less field theory of massive vector bosons is non-renormaliz\-able and has to be considered as an effective theory, it is of utmost importance to clarify in detail the quantum effects (emerging from loop-generated interactions) contributing to the different reactions.
-A thorough analysis of these quantum induced interactions has been completed recently [4,5] and the results will be converted into predictions for various physical (boson production) processes within the present paper.
-First results of this analysis have already been published [6].
-Here, we present the full wealth of BESS-model predictions (to one loop order) for those reactions which will be feasible with $e^+e^-$-colliders working in an energy range of above 350 GeV.
-A forthcoming paper [7] will be devoted to utilizing the present results for a careful identification of the allowed (BESS-model-) parameter range as restricted by the accuracy which can be reached in such experiments.
-In Chapter 2 we will motivate the BESS model and roughly sketch its main features.
-Chapter 3 is devoted to a general discussion of its phenomenological structure, mainly with respect to experiments at high energy $e^+e^-$-colliders.
-Chapter 4 contains the presentation and discussion of our results.
-In Chapter 5 we draw some final conclusions.
+Due to the complexity of the general Lagrangians, however, and because of possible conspiracies between different terms, such a model-independent analysis will hardly be feasible in practice \cite{Prep2}.
+Consequently, a realistic analysis has to be footed on specific models, i.e., attainable experimental results are to be interpreted within given models.
+In this way it should be possible to discriminate between various theoretical possibilities for the vector boson self-interactions and, in particular, decide how well SM of electroweak interaction is verified by experimental data.